 - Rheinischer Döbbekooche (Döppekooche) is a type of potato cake although it looks more like a potato bake

 - Rheinisches Apfelkraut – especially during winter

 - Kölsch – a top-fermented beer served in 0.2-liter glasses called Stangen

 - Pfälzer Spundekäs a spread made from cream chees, quark and sour cream

 - Grünkohlessen Kale, sausages, baked sweet potatoes, bacon and mustard.

 - Westfälische Rinderwurst – Sausage made with beef, vegetables, barley or oatmeal, and spices

 - Poppelsdorfer Schloss

-- Haus der Geschichte – a museum that gives a summary of the contemporary history from end of world war 2 until now
+- Haus der Geschichte – a museum that gives a summary of the contemporary history from the end of world war 2 until now

-The amazing cathedral right next to the main station.
+The amazing cathedral is right next to the main station.
 Worth a visit even if only to sit within the church and look at the stained glass windows.
-Downstairs and to the side can also be looked at when gates are open to public.
+Downstairs and to the side can also be looked at when gates are open to the public.
 The acoustics are amazing when a choir sings.